-Once the certificate is coming close to expiration, here are few things that needs to be checked before you can perform the certificate upgrade and please perform the upgrade after hours as installing the certificate will cause the application to restart
+Once the certificate is coming close to expiration, here are a few things that need to be checked before you can perform the certificate upgrade, please perform the upgrade after hours as installing the certificate will cause the application to restart

 - Go to “Administration and click on certificates “

-2. Choose the certificate that you need to renew and click on edit to see all the roles that are assigned to that certificate – in this case certificate is being used for the roles below and make a note of what roles you will need to assign with the certificate renewal. also export the current certificate to make sure you have a backup copy
+2. Choose the certificate that you need to renew and click on edit to see all the roles that are assigned to that certificate – in this case, the certificate is being used for the roles below, and make a note of what roles you will need to assign with the certificate renewal. also, export the current certificate to make sure you have a backup copy

 3. Generate the CSR by going to Administration and Certificate Signing Requests to generate the request by clicking on the Generate Certificate Signing Requests (CSR)

-Choose Multi-Use and pick the ISE node that you are going to upgrade the certificate to.
+Choose Multi-Use and pick the ISE node to that you are going to upgrade the certificate for.

 Add the values and fully qualified domain name for the certificate signing request.

 The above info will generate a CSR which is saved in a PEM format